We have considered a range of conceptual and practical questions to help you understand how this MA works.

 Will Goldsmiths provide accommodation for the length of this programme?

 Yes, Accommodation Services are able to support students undertaking 15-month programmes.
-Postgraduate contracts are 51 weeks and students can re-apply for the final term and will be allocated again depending on availability and demand.
+Postgraduate contracts are initially 51 weeks.
+Students who wish to spend their final term in student accommodation can re-apply and indicate whether they would like to be considered for the same room, or a room in another hall.
+Students will be allocated again depending on availability.
 Support will also be given to students who wish to spend their final term in alternative local accommodation.